chance-cyphers/alerthelper/README.md

 - Event subscriptions (enable events)
   - app_mention
-- Add bot user
+- Scopes
-- Add bot to workspace
+  - bot
+  - channels:history
+  - channels:read

 #### What will alert-helper be able to view?